syorn96/Lucky-Duck/README.md

 Players will take turns and decide their fate.

-Decide if they want to change their card with a random card from the deck Keep the card they currently have.
+Decide if they want to change their card with a random card from the deck.
+Keep the card they currently have.
 Once a turn has passed the player can no longer trade their card.
 Player’s card will be revealed.